unicode-org/icu4x/components/icu/README.md

 ICU4X components share a set of common features that control whether core pieces of functionality are compiled.
 These features are:

-- `provider_serde`: Whether to include Serde Serialize/Deserialize implementations for
-  ICU4X locale data structs, such as [`SymbolsV1`].
-(On by default)
+- `serialize`: Whether to include Serde Deserialize implementations for ICU4X locale data structs, such as [`SymbolsV1`], and Serialize/Deserialize implementations for core libary types, such as [`Locale`] (On by default)
-- `serde`: Whether to include Serde Serialize/Deserialize implementations for core libary types, such as [`Locale`].
+- `datagen`: Whether to include Serde Serialize and other data generation traits for ICU4X locale data structs.
 - `bench`: Whether to enable exhaustive benchmarks.
 This can be enabled on individual crates when running `cargo bench`.
 - `experimental`: Whether to enable experimental preview features.
 Modules enabled with